alwell/NorthernLine/nlmetta.md

 51 pictures of Tube Stations plus quotes.

-Morden Depot,Walking the Path; Morden,The Big Dream; South Wimbledon,Food for thought; Colliers Wood,Give it a try; Tooting Broadway, Led by a lion; Tooting Bec, Too Busy; Balham,Kindness; Clapham South, Falling in Love; Clapham Common, Integrity; Clapham North, True love; Stockwell, A positive attitude; Oval, Wrong things; Kennington, Overlooking the obvious; Elephant & Castle, Destiny is in ourselves; Borough, Why were you born?; London Bridge, Every day a new chapter; Bank, Missed opportunity; Moorgate, Risk too far; Old Street, The way to succeed; Angel,The training; Kings Cross St Pancras, Be yourself; Euston, Taking a risk: Mornington Crescent, Strong enough; Camden Town, Good reason; Kentish Town, Growth and opportunity; Tufnell Park, The present; Archway, The winds of change; Highgate, Pay the price; East Finchley, It is all within yourself; Finchley Central, Foolish; West Finchley, Your time will come; Woodside Park, Time is like a river; Totteridge and Whetstone, Help when you can; High Barnet, The difficult road; Mill Hill East, Be the change; Waterloo, You may wish you had started; Embankment, Intelligence without ambition; Charing Cross, A Friend; Leicester Square, Life is not a fairy tale; Tottenham Court Road, You cannot change someone; Goodge Street, Change 365 lives; Warren Street, Possibilities and Opportunities; Chalk Farm, A little progress each day; Belsize Park, Great minds; Hampstead, Eagles fly alone; Golders Green, The road to fate; Brent Cross, Happiness is a disposition of mind; Hendon Central, Wet floor; Collindale, More to life; Burnt Oak, Sincere ignorance; Edgeware, Strike while the iron is hot.
+Morden Depot,Walking the Path; Morden,The Big Dream; South Wimbledon,Food for thought; Colliers Wood,Give it a try; Tooting Broadway, Led by a lion; Tooting Bec, Too Busy; Balham,Kindness; Clapham South, Falling in Love; Clapham Common, Integrity; Clapham North, True love; Stockwell, A positive attitude; Oval, Wrong things; Kennington, Overlooking the obvious; Elephant & Castle, Destiny is in ourselves; Borough, Why were you born?; London Bridge, Every day a new chapter; Bank, Missed opportunity; Moorgate, Risk too far; Old Street, The way to succeed; Angel,The training; Kings Cross St Pancras, Be yourself; Euston, Taking a risk: Mornington Crescent, Strong enough; Camden Town, Good reason; Kentish Town, Growth and opportunity; Tufnell Park, The present; Archway, The winds of change; Highgate, Pay the price; East Finchley, It is all within yourself; Finchley Central, Foolish; West Finchley, Your time will come; Woodside Park, Time is like a river; Totteridge and Whetstone, Help when you can; High Barnet, The difficult road; Mill Hill East, Be the change; Waterloo, You may wish you had started; Nine Elms, Never try; Battersea Power Station, Parking spaces; Embankment, Intelligence without ambition; Charing Cross, A Friend; Leicester Square, Life is not a fairy tale; Tottenham Court Road, You cannot change someone; Goodge Street, Change 365 lives; Warren Street, Possibilities and Opportunities; Chalk Farm, A little progress each day; Belsize Park, Great minds; Hampstead, Eagles fly alone; Golders Green, The road to fate; Brent Cross, Happiness is a disposition of mind; Hendon Central, Wet floor; Collindale, More to life; Burnt Oak, Sincere ignorance; Edgeware, Strike while the iron is hot.

 **Reviews**
 5.0 out of 5 stars. *A great place to start on Buddhism.*